Phando/SupremeEditionEdits/Readme.md

 Static effects are routed to FX units 1 and 2 so they can be tweaked with the FX controls.
 Dynamic effects are routed to FX units 3 and 4.
 The Dynamic effects are intended to be on auto-pilot and are push+hold only.
 Knobs with float values will define static effects.
 Knobs with objects define dynamic effects.
 The dynamic effect descriptor takes a value, min, max and delta.
 The effect will start at the value and then progress at the rate defined by the delta (+ or -) till it hits the min or max.
 The smaller the delta the slower the value will build.

+You can customize the predefined effects or define your own in the qml/Preferences/InstantFXs.qml file

 ### Static Effects

-In the qml/Preferences/InstantFXs.qml file an example static effect could be defined as below.

 Single Effect:
 `